omegaphoenix/face_auth/workshop/ex06_full_app/README.md

 # Exercise 06: Complete Face Authentication System

-This is the final exercise where you'll build a complete face authentication system by applying everything you've learned in exercises 1-5.
-The application contains **TODO markers** that correspond to the concepts and implementations you should have mastered in the previous exercises.
+This exercise integrates all components from exercises 1-5 into a working face authentication system.
+The application contains **TODO markers** where you'll implement the functionality you've learned.

 ## 🎯 Learning Objectives

-By completing this exercise, you will:
-- **Integrate** all components from exercises 1-5 into a working application
-- **Apply** image processing, embeddings, similarity computation, and storage concepts
+- Integrate image processing, embeddings, similarity computation, and storage
-- **Build** a production-ready face authentication system
+- Build a functional face authentication system
-- **Understand** how all the pieces fit together in a real application
+- Understand how components work together in a complete application

 ## 📚 Prerequisites